• 4,000 firms

 Definition

-A Java developer is a software engineer who designs, codes, and maintains applications written in Java, the long-running object-oriented language behind banking platforms, Android apps, and most enterprise back-ends.
-They own everything from class design to deployment, working alongside QA, product, and DevOps teams.
+A Java developer is a software engineer who designs, codes, and maintains apps written in Java — the object-oriented language powering banking platforms, Android phones, and most enterprise back-ends.
+They own class design, APIs, and deployment with QA and DevOps.

 How it works